The Base (neo-Nazi group): Luke Austin Lane

 Luke Austin Lane was a cell leader of The Base and an Order of Nine Angles follower.
 His cell consisted of a few members in Georgia and was particularly militant.
 He practiced firearms training with his cell, videoing their activities and posting the film online for propaganda purposes.
 In January 2020, Lane and two accomplices, Jacob Oliver Kaderli and Michael John Helterbrand were arrested for and later convicted of stockpiling weapons and plotting to kill a couple they thought were anti-fascist and their young children.
 In preparation, Lane, along with dozen other people, engaged in paramilitary training, consumed psychedelic drugs, sacrificed a ram, and drank its blood in an occult ritual on his property.

 Others

 Jason Lee Van Dyke

 Jason Lee Van Dyke, the former lawyer and one-time leader of the Proud Boys, was alleged in 2020 to have tried to plot the assassination of a rival, attempted to join the Base, but was denied membership for being a "huge liability".
-In an effort to convince the group's leaders that he should be allowed to join the Base and would be a productive member, Van Dyke offered up his expertise in weapons training and his property in Decatur, Texas, for a paramilitary camp.
+In an effort to convince the group's leaders that he should be allowed to join the Base and would be a productive member, Van Dyke offered his expertise in weapons training and his property in Decatur, Texas, for a paramilitary camp.